focus-editor/focus/LOG.md

 - Fix the font unknown character glyph (try copying something from font-awesome)

 # DONE
++ Bug: resize pointer is not shown when trying to resize window
 + Bug: crash when drawing search bar with in small window
 + Fix the memory usage: backend/gl.jai - update texture is called too often (fixed using a workaround, but memory usage is still high, even though not as high)
 + Syntax highlighting